Mythology and myths

 Meaning and origin of the name Yggdrasil

-Origin: Iceland Mythology: Norse
+Origin: Icelandic Mythology: Norse

 Yggdrasil is used in